 NOTE: A select number of UGFTV courses are already open to non-majors and do not require a request form.
-A full list of these courses is available online here.
+A full list of these courses is available online (see button on the left).
 Undergraduate students can enroll in (or wait list for, if applicable) these courses on Albert without restriction – keep in mind that non-film students are restricted to the even-numbered sections only!
 Summer courses do not require a request form and students will be able to enroll online via Albert.

 Am I a non-major?

 Any student whose primary major is not Undergraduate Film & Television is considered a non-major, even if your course of study relates to film or filmmaking.
 Graduate students are welcome to submit requests, but you should check with your home department prior to enrolling to make sure you are eligible to receive academic credit.

 The Process, Step-by-Step:

 1. The student submits a request online or in person.

 Please fill out every section of the form!
 Do not forget to include your N-number!

 2. The Film & TV Office of Academic Support Services receives the completed request form.

 You are placed on an internal wait list with other non-majors.
 This list is separate from Albert, and maintained exclusively by the department.